Patent box: Cyprus

-IP box rules were changed in October 2016, valid since July 2016 - reduced the list of the qualified IP incomes, no copyrights nor trademarks anymore.
-80% of income is exempted after deducting the real expenses, giving an effective tax rate of 2.5% or less.
-On 17 July 2020, the Cypriot House of Representatives approved a bill amending Section 9(1)(l) of the Income Tax Law which introduced a number of changes with respect to the tax treatment of intangible assets.
-Specifically, if disposal of intangible assets is a capital nature transaction then the resulting capital gain should not be taxable.
-The changes became effective from 1 January 2020 and the obligation to prepare a balancing statement upon a transfer or sale of an intangible asset is abolished.
-A self-assessment of possible tax deductions can be made using the online Cyprus IP Box tax calculator.
+The Cyprus IP box rules were amended in October 2016, with effect from July 2016, to align the regime with the OECD modified nexus approach.
+Qualifying intellectual property includes patents, copyrighted software, utility models and certain other innovative intellectual property.
+Marketing-related intellectual property, including trademarks, does not qualify.
+The regime provides an 80% deduction on qualifying profits.
+Subject to the applicable nexus fraction, this can result in an effective tax rate of 3% following the increase of the Cyprus corporate income tax rate to 15% from 1 January 2026.On 17 July 2020, the Cypriot House of Representatives approved a bill amending Section 9(1)(l) of the Income Tax Law concerning the tax treatment of intangible assets.
+Where the disposal of an intangible asset constitutes a transaction of a capital nature, the resulting capital gain is not taxable.
+The changes took effect from 1 January 2020 and abolished the requirement to prepare a balancing statement upon the transfer or sale of an intangible asset.